macbright/coding-challenges-/README.md

     Explanation
     For this challenge, visit equivalent nodes in the same order as their input.
 For example, 5 comes before 3 in the output since it was before 3 in the input.
     MY SOLUTION FILE "data_structures/dfs.rb" in DATA STRUCTURE FOLDER

+# How Tall is the Tree?
+    Can you find the height of a Binary Tree?
+The height is the number of Nodes from the Root to the lowest Leaf.
+The Tree does not need to be balanced.

+    For example, in the tree below, the height is 4:

+    Challenge
+    Return the height of the Tree.

+    Example

+    array_tree = [2, 7, 5, 2, 6, 0, 9]

+    puts binary_tree_height(array_tree)
+    => 3
+    MY SOLUTION FILE "data_structures/tree_height.rb" in the data structure folder